anuraghazra/anuraghazra.github.io/content/case-studies/001-verly-range-slider.md

 ## How It Works?

-It works by using Verly.js's `verly.createRope(x, y, segments, gap, pin)` function which takes some arguments - `x` and `y` for location of the rope, `segments` which determines the dots count in the rope (more dots, more fluid rope), `gap` which specifies the distance between each dot (more gap, longer rope), and lastly `pin` which just pins the defined point.
+It works by using Verly.js's `verly.createRope(x, y, segments, gap, pin)` function which takes arguments - `x` and `y` for location of the rope, `segments` which determines the dots count in the rope (more dots, more fluid rope), `gap` which specifies the distance between each dot (more gap, longer rope), and lastly `pin` which just pins the defined point.

-> i created a `verly instace` for every input slider present on the screen.
+> I created a `verly instance` for every input slider present on the screen.

 ```js {18}
 let DOMSlider = document.getElementById(id);